verekia/js-stack-from-scratch/tutorial/02-babel-es6-eslint-flow/README.md

 const toby = new Cat('Toby');
 ```

 Obviously, most of the time you will use the same name as the class / module you're importing.
+Anyway!

 - `yarn start` should still print "Wah wah, I am Toby".

 ## ESLint

-We're going to lint our code to catch potential issues.
-ESLint is the linter of choice for ES6 code.
+> 💡 **[ESLint](http://eslint.org)** is the linter of choice for ES6 code.
+A linter gives you recommendations about code formatting, which enforces style consistency in your code, and code you share with your team.
+It's also a great way to learn about JavaScript by making mistakes that ESLint will catch.

+ESLint works with *rules*, and there are [many of them](http://eslint.org/docs/rules/).
 Instead of configuring the rules we want for our code ourselves, we will use the config created by Airbnb.
 This config uses a few plugins, so we need to install those as well to use their config.

 Check out Airbnb's most recent [instructions](https://www.npmjs.com/package/eslint-config-airbnb) to install the config package and all its dependencies correctly.
 As of 2016-11-11, they recommend using the following command in your terminal: